 So it had been common that dressed bride goes to groom's home by boat.

-It is rich in nutrients and is a healthy food, but it has a distinctive smell, so most foreigners don't like it.
+It is rich in nutrients and is a healthy food, but it has a distinctive smell.

 Since that, most Japanese people associate "natto" with "Mito".

-Especially the liver is similar to "foie gras", so it is much-prized.
+Especially the liver is similar to "foie gras" because anko is a tremendous eater in the sea.